The pulsed TIG welding is a feature available on high-end TIG welders. It’s meant to improve weld penetration while lowering the heat input.

-Setting pulse frequency high, like 500 pulses per second results in extremely smooth welds that resemble a homogeneous mass.
+Setting a pulse frequency high, like 500 pulses per second, results in extremely smooth welds that resemble a homogeneous mass.
 Of course, this does depend on how you dab the filler rod.
 But as a rule of thumb, the higher the frequency, the smoother the bead profile.

 Another added benefit is that pulse welding helps you create a rhythm as you weld.
 This is especially helpful when walking the cup or performing long repetitive welds.
 You’ll synchronize better and achieve higher quality welds by following the pulse frequency with hand movements and filler rod addition.

 Welding out of position often has gravity working against you.

 So, to prevent the liquid puddle from falling down on you, you can use pulse welding to reduce the heat input and keep the puddle less liquid.

 By managing your travel speed and tuning the right pulse frequency setting, you can significantly improve the overhead TIG welding experience.

 The pulse welding results in a small ripple effect, especially if you let it run a bit hotter.
 The more liquid the puddle, the better ripple effect the pulse welding provides.
 So, this is not the best for overhead welding, but in position, welds benefit greatly.

 The weld agitation helps pull out contaminants in the weld and disrupt surface tension.
 Of course, pulse TIG welding doesn’t create weld agitation on a level like a TIP TIG process or similar advanced industrial processes.
 However, this little action is beneficial and helps achieve a perfect weld.